Does rosemary oil actually help hair grow?

 Rosemary oil is a natural remedy, but that does not mean it is safe for everyone.
 As with any product, some people may be allergic to rosemary oil.
 Those with sensitive skin may get irritation, rashes or other skin issues when using it.

-Women who are pregnant or breast-feeding should not use rosemary oil unless a doctor advises them otherwise.
+If you are pregnant or breast-feeding you should not use rosemary oil unless your doctor advises otherwise.
 As children’s skin is especially sensitive, it may not be suitable for them.

 The treatments available for hair loss depend on the causes of the problem.
-Some types of hair loss may be genetic, like male and female pattern baldness.
+Some types of hair loss may be genetic - such as male and female pattern baldness.
 Other causes include illness, stress, cancer treatment, weight loss or iron deficiency.
 Some treatments may not be available on the NHS.

 Minoxidil